bbauska/Coursera-Bootstrap/readme.md

 <h4>Front-End Web UI Frameworks: Bootstrap 4: Conclusions</h4>

-As we come to the conclusion of this course, it\'s time to look back and reflect about what we\'ve covered in this course so far.
+As we come to the conclusion of this course, it&apos;s time to look back and reflect about what we&apos;ve covered in this course so far.

 And what is the way forward from this course towards the other courses of this specialization.